Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

-In Fig.\ref{fig7} we show the active droplet dynamics for $\lambda\simeq 1.5$ and $\zeta=-1.5\times 10^{-3}$ (see also movie M4 for the full dynamics).
-The onset of the instability resembles the one observed in unconfined systems: the droplet initially stretches longitudinally due to the four-roll mill flow only mildly affecting the orientation of the polarization field (Fig.\ref{fig7}a,g).
-Afterwards, the contractile stress deforms the droplet, which displays two temporary symmetric branches.
-Here the polarization splays outwards at the front, where a couple of counter-rotating fluid vortices emerges, and inwards at the rear, where two smaller vortices form (Fig.\ref{fig7}b,h).
-These ones then merge with the leading ones giving rise to two large fluid recirculating patterns pushing the droplet forward (Fig.\ref{fig7}c,i).
-In this configuration, the droplet attains a slightly elongated shape and the polar field globally shows an outward splay distortion.
 However, the presence of the walls crucially alters the perfect symmetry of the vortices, an effect that modifies droplet shape and orientation of the polarization finally causing a deviation from the rectilinear trajectory.
-Indeed, a weak perturbation of the droplet position (caused by the interaction between fluid and walls) may drive, for example, the droplet downwards near the bottom wall (Fig.\ref{fig7}d,j).
-Here, the fluid vortex in the vicinity of the wall lessens while the one far from it strengthens, thus allowing the droplet to turn towards the middle of the channel (where the double vortex structures is temporarily restored, Fig.\ref{fig7}e,k)).
-Once in close contact with the top wall, the droplet weakly flattens and turns downwards driven, once again, by a single vortex, now rotating clockwise (Fig.\ref{fig7}f,l).
-During this process, its shape remains globally akin to that observed in the short rectilinear motion of Fig.\ref{fig7}c, while the polarization shows a long-lasting splay deformation pointing outwards and parallel to the direction of locomotion.
-Such dynamics repeats itself, giving rise to a regular and persistent oscillatory behavior in which the droplet moves forward periodically hitting opposite walls (see also Fig.\ref{fig9}, where the position of center of mass and its speed are plotted).
+Indeed, a weak perturbation (caused by the interaction between fluid and walls) may drive, for example, the droplet close to the bottom wall (Fig.\ref{fig7}d,j) where the nearby fluid vortex lessens due to the momentum sink (no slip conditions are set the boundaries).
+On the contrary, the vortex far from the wall strengthens, allowing the droplet to turn towards the middle of the channel (where the double vortex is temporarily restored, Fig.\ref{fig7}e,k)).
+Once in close contact with the top wall, the droplet weakly flattens and turns downwards driven, once again, by a single clockwise vortex (Fig.\ref{fig7}f,l).
+During this process, its shape remains globally akin to that observed in the short rectilinear motion of Fig.\ref{fig7}c, while the polarization shows a long-lasting splay deformation pointing outwards and parallel to the direction of motion.
+Such dynamics repeats itself, giving rise to a regular and persistent oscillatory behavior in which the droplet moves forward periodically hitting opposite walls (see also Fig.\ref{fig9} where position and speed of the center of mass are plotted for several values of $\zeta$).